mappingvermont/gfw-annual-loss-processing/2_Cumulate-Results-and-Create-API-Datasets/README.md

 The threshold values above need to be cum-summed for display on GFW-- our thresholds (e.g. loss where tree cover >=20) should tabulate all loss on areas where TCD was >= 20, not just the 20 - 30 range that the Spark PIP process outputs.

-### Processing
+### Cumsumming hadoop results
 Example command to process this data and save the output locally:
-`python tabulate-and-push.py --input s3://gfw2-data/alerts-tsv/output/loss.csv`
+`python cumsum_hadoop_output.py --input s3://gfw2-data/alerts-tsv/output/loss.csv`

-### Historical precedent

-At one point we managed this data as individual datasets in the API.
-One dataset for WDPA loss stats, one for gadm36, one for plantations, etc.

-As such, there's a lot of legacy code to manage creation/overwriting of these datasets in the history of this repo.
-It's much easier to manage this as a single dataset, and elastic makes querying it easy, so this code is no longer needed.

-### Postprocessing
+### Combining extent/loss/gain/area cumsummed results

-Once we've processed loss, extent2000, and extent2010, we can join them using the `postprocess.py`.
+Once we've cumsummed loss, extent2000 and extent2010, we can join them using the `combine_all_for_api.py`.

 The gain data has no threshold, and thus the raw data can be used without postprocessing it.